nus-mtp/1516/projects.md

 group: navigation
 ---

+This list of projects is in a flux.
+New projects maybe added, existing project maybe removed, but should give you a flavour of the amount of work expected.

 ### WorldScope: Mobile-to-Mobile Live Broadcast

 The goal of this project is to develop an open source clone of Periscope.
 Students will work in a team of 3-5 to build a mobile client and a server that allow a user to stream video and audio live from a mobile phone to their subcribers (listening and watching on their mobile phones).